Codykilpatrick/Celestia/packages/celestia-data-pipeline/README.md

 `poetry add "depenedency-name` will add a new dependency.

 `poetry shell` creates a virtual python environment to run your code in.

-## Current workflow
-market_history_seed.py is for seeding a fresh local postgres DB with the market history

-scrape_daily_history.py is to pull and append the new daily history.